|

 & Koch 9mm machine guns.

-told of their fate only hours before they were shot.
+were told of their fate only hours before they were shot.

-of 15 rounds into the victim’s heart.
+into the victim’s heart.
+Fourteen men

-Fourteen men and one woman faced this death during 1999.
-Only one
+and one woman faced this death during 1999.
+Only one execution was recorded in

-execution was recorded in 2000.
-There were at least 6 in 2001 and another 6 in
+2000.
+There were at least six in 2001 and another six in 2002 and four in 2003.

-here for a photo of Thai execution.
+photo of Thai execution.

 Five men were shot on